KillerBOSS2019/TouchPortal-API/README.md

 def Actions(client, data):
     print(data)

-@TPClient.on('settings) # This Function will get called Everytime when someone changes something in your plugin settings def Settings(client, data):
+@TPClient.on('settings') # This Function will get called Everytime when someone changes something in your plugin settings def Settings(client, data):
     print('received data from settings!')